Rezero0000000/Recrypt/README.md

 ## Installation

-To run this project, make sure you have Python installed.
+To run this project make sure you have Python installed.
 No additional installation is required.
 Simply download or copy the project's code.

 ## Usage